-One of the biggest benefits to you as a patient is the option to call ahead to schedule a convenient, same-day appointment.
+Call ahead or click the orange button above to schedule a convenient, same-day appointment.
 That way, you can relax at home instead of waiting in our reception area until it’s your turn to see a medical provider.

 Call 503-814-5554 starting at 9 a.m. to reserve your time.
 To make your wait as short as possible, please bring your insurance information and ID with you to your appointment.

 We do accept a limited number of walk-in visits, but wait time will vary depending on how busy the urgent care is.
 If our appointment schedule is full, walk-in patients may not be accepted.

 Urgent Care is a department of Salem Health.
 Your bill come from Salem Health Professional Services (formerly Willamette Valley Professional Services) as an urgent care visit.

 You might also receive a bill for diagnostic tests, such as lab work or X-rays.
 If you have questions about any bill you receive, call the phone number listed on the bill or Salem Health Patient Financial Services at 503-581-1747.